New Installation

 For example, (USERCODE)CUSTOMER/DATACOMINFO ON PROD.
 To obtain this information, use the ID command from the Action line of the MARC Main Menu to get the NIF prefix.

-Below is an example of the response of the ID command.
-This response tells us that we have to indicate that *SYSTEM ON DISK is the "full DCPREFIX" when running IDC.
+The following example shows the response of the ID command.
+This response indicates that *SYSTEM ON DISK is the "full DCPREFIX" when running IDC.

 Response returned at 08:20:05